 What we can do is be conscious of those moments and the cumulative impact they have.
 Maybe we assert a child’s right to not be affectionate if they don’t want to be.
 Maybe we make an effort not to comment on a girl’s appearance or clothes; we can do a quick mental check to see if we’d make the same comment to a boy, and if not, skip it.
 Maybe we decide that dressy clothes and posed photos are topics to negotiate and reach consent around, rather than assuming it’s an adult’s right to demand them.

 #5: It’s normal to ask kids to keep secrets

 Secrets are fun, right?
 The problem is, an abuser will always ask the child to keep secrets.
-They will never tell the child that it’s ok to reveal what’s been happening between them.
+They will never tell the child that it’s okay to reveal what’s been happening between them.

 A predator will groom a child, asking them to keep a harmless secret, just to see if the child will.
 The child who does has passed the test, and the predator will take it to the next level.

-What we can do instead is keep the fun and change the language.
+What we can do instead as parents is change the language around secrets so that they lead to positive social outcomes that are shared.
 Surprises are fun secrets which are later revealed.
 Make it a rule that your family doesn’t keep secrets.
 Tell your child to let you know if anyone ever asks them to keep secrets – that’s a red flag.
 Teach your child to fail a predator’s test.

 #4: It’s common practice to leave a child alone with an older child or adult